 We continue to encourage our partners to review these FAQs and to follow the instructions and guidance provided by the IRS that is applicable to your client.

-WASHINGTON – The Internal Revenue Service today updated its frequently asked questions (FAQs) on 2020 Recovery Rebate Credit (FS-2022-08 PDF).
+WASHINGTON — The Internal Revenue Service today updated frequently asked questions (FAQs) for the 2021 Recovery Rebate Credit.

 These FAQs are being issued to provide general information to taxpayers and tax professionals as expeditiously as possible.